PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ### Step 2: Add the necessary packages

-Within the newly created project, add the `ShellCopilot.Abstraction` package as a reference.
-This is what your `.csproj` file should look like:
+Within the newly created project, add a reference to the `ShellCopilot.Abstraction` package.
+To reduce the number of files created by the build, you can disable the generation of PDB and deps.json for release builds.

+Your `.csproj` file should contain the following elements:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">